Wings for Life World Run

 The Wings for Life World Run is a running competition held on the first weekend of May since 2014 to collect funds for the not-for-profit foundation Wings for Life.
 The entry fee goes completely to Spinal Cord Research.
 It became the largest running event in 2021 with 184,236 runners participating in one single event.
+In 2023, the Wings for Life World Run celebrated its 10th anniversary with a record-breaking 206,728 participants.
+In 2024 the record was broken again with 265,818 participants.